Goldenrod (showboat): St. Charles

 In 1989, Goldenrod was purchased by the city of St. Charles for $300,000 and moved to the historic Missouri River town.
 She was restored and renovated, costing the city about 3.5 million dollars over the next 12 years.
 The dinner theater continued to operate as a popular attraction.
 In 2001, she was run aground after Missouri River levels ran low.
 Goldenrod was closed due to Coast Guard structural repair requirements.
-The repair estimates were much higher than expected, and the City Council decided to sell her in 2002.
+The repair estimates were much higher than expected, and the city council decided to sell her in 2002.

 Sale

 When no one offered to buy her, the council decided to give her away.
 Four groups submitted proposals, and the council chose Lewis and Clark Landing, a firm headed by John Schwarz.
 Goldenrod was moved to storage near the Poplar Street Bridge in downtown St. Louis.
-Later she was moved to Kampsville, Illinois, where she is currently (as of July 2011) moored on the Illinois River.
+Later she was moored on the Illinois River near Kampsville, Illinois.

 Schwarz' original intention was to place her in a protective basin to be constructed near her mooring location, but the plan never happened.
-Goldenrod was, instead, towed to a mooring spot next to the tugboat America, which was owned by Shelia Prokuski and Randy Newingham.
+Instead, Goldenrod was towed to a mooring spot next to the tugboat America, which was owned by Shelia Prokuski and Randy Newingham.

-Uncertain future
+Legal suits

 In 2006, a civil suit was filed against Schwarz in an attempt to collect $24,000 in mooring fees owed to Prokuski.
 The case was supposed to have been settled, with Schwarz retaining ownership of Goldenrod while he found new mooring for the boat.
 Schwarz did not move the boat, and she was sold at a sheriff's auction in October 2007.
 Since there were no other bids on her, Prokuski bought her for $5,000.

+In 2003, the vessel was moved and moored in Calhoun County.
-As of 15 January 2008, the showboat's future was still uncertain.
-She remains moored in Calhoun County and mired in court as questions remain about the legality of the sale.
-The judge, Richard Greenleaf, said the proper paperwork had not been filed for the auction, so he has not signed off on the sale.

-The couple want to sell Goldenrod but have to wait until the title clears.
-Though it has been reported they will sell the historic boat for scrap, Newingham has denied this.
+As of 15 January 2008, questions remained about the legality of the sale.
+The judge, Richard Greenleaf, said the proper paperwork had not been filed for the auction, so he had not signed off on the sale.
+The couple wanted to sell Goldenrod, but had to wait until the title cleared.
+Though it has been reported they wanted to sell the historic boat for scrap, Newingham has denied this.

-Since 2010, Goldenrod has been under the care of Steve Debellis, Jacob Medford and the Historic Riverboat Preservation Association.
+Historic Riverboat Preservation Association

+In 2008, Historic Riverboat Preservation Association formed, led by Steve Debellis and Jacob Medford, to restore the Goldenrod.
+Schwarz donated the boat to the nonprofit association in 2008.

+The association wanted to keep the Goldenrod as a civic asset, such as returning her to downtown St. Louis or in a Forest Park lake.

+In May 2013, a court-ordered auction was held to recover over $69,000 in unpaid mooring fees to the dock owner, Pool 24 Tug Service.
+After gaining ownership during the foreclosure auction, the dock owners agreed to wait to scrap the boat and give the association the chance to buy the boat back.
+In February 2014, the association attempted to raise funds to repurchase the boat.
+In 2016, the dock owners donated the boat back to the association to avoid the cost of salvaging the structure.